 The reunited group got together to pay tribute – along with other artists who got their start in the San Francisco scene, including Carlos Santana, the Grateful Dead and Crosby, Stills, Nash & Young – in Golden Gate Park.
 Graham died in a helicopter crash on Oct.
 25.

 Journey hadn't played together since the end of their Raised on Radio tour, and even though their performance at the Graham tribute was brief – less than 10 minutes, and featuring "Faithfully," "Lonely Road Without You" and "Lights" – it was a welcome return for fans who had been waiting for the moment since Perry retired from the group, which broke up following the singer's departure.

-The band continued with new singer Steve Augeri, while Perry has remained mostly quiet over the past 20 years, showing up to sing “Don’t Stop Believin'” with San Francisco Giants fans and onstage with the indie-rock band Eels.
+Journey continued with new singers, while Perry remained mostly quiet over the next 20 years, only making occasional appearances to sing "Don't Stop Believin'" with San Francisco Giants fans or onstage with the indie-rock band Eels.